 Impaired Cognitive Functions

-Narcotics not only interfere with the brain’s endorphin processes, but also with the neurotransmitter chemicals that regulate overall brain function.
-In effect, these effects impair communications throughout the brain and body.
-Likewise, a person’s cognitive abilities will start to deteriorate as an addiction to narcotics progresses.
+Narcotics not only interfere with the brain’s endorphin levels but also with the neurotransmitters that regulate overall brain function.

 Symptoms of impaired cognitive function take the form of –